Food Wars! Shokugeki no Soma season 4

 The fourth and penultimate season of Food Wars!: Shokugeki no Soma anime television series, subtitled Food Wars!
 Shokugeki no Soma: The Fourth Plate (食戟のソーマ 神ノ皿, Shokugeki no Sōma: Shin no Sara), was produced by J.C.Staff and directed by Yoshitomo Yonetani.
 The series was first broadcast in Japan on Tokyo MX.
-It aired from October 12, 2019 to December 28, 2019, with additional broadcasts on BS11 and Animax.
+It aired from October 12 to December 28, 2019, with additional broadcasts on BS11 and Animax.
 In addition, AbemaTV streamed the season.
 Stereo Dive Foundation performed the opening theme song "Chronos", while the ending theme song is "Emblem" (エンブレム, Enburemu) by Nano Ripe.

-In the United States, Adult Swim's Toonami programming block began airing the English dub on August 22, 2021.
+In the United States, Adult Swim's Toonami programming block ran the English dub from August 22 to November 28, 2021.